Business Insider Is Hiring A Marketing Manager

 - excellent written and verbal communication skills

-- proven ability to create promotional content on a daily basis with a background in journalism or copy-writing
+- background in journalism or copy-writing with proven ability to create promotional content on a daily basis

-- familiar with the tools and tactics of online marketing, including PPC, display ads, social ads, email, conversion optimization
+- experience with the tools and tactics of online marketing, including PPC, display ads, social ads, email, conversion optimization

 - comfortable with analytics and reporting